National Dong Hwa University: Dong Hwa Corner Art Festival

-NDHU International Cultural Night is an annual extravaganza, which is a grand arts festival brings together students from around the world who use music, dance, singing, and various other forms of expression to convey their cultures to the audience.

-The NDHU International Cultural Night includes Taiwanese representative performance by the Indigenous Dance Troupe from NDHU College of Indigenous Studies.
-With the theme of the voices and dances of Taiwan's 16 indigenous tribes, the troupe presents the rich and diverse Taiwanese indigenous cultures, blending tradition with modernity through contemporary dance and showcasing their unique charm.
-It also features student performances from countries such as India, Indonesia, Thailand, Belize, Honduras, Guatemala, Kyrgyzstan, Vietnam, Malaysia, Mongolia, and Indonesia.
-These students showcase the distinctive cultural features of their respective countries through their performances, including the songs and dances of the South Pacific island nations, African drumming and saxophone performances by Caribbean countries, and the poetry and dance of Mongolia.

-Beyond being a stage for performances, International Cultural Night also serves as a platform for cultural exchange.
-Through this event, international and local students have the opportunity to collaborate and deepen their understanding and friendships.
-Additionally, International Cultural Night invites students and teachers from nearby schools in the community, promoting interaction and communication between NDHU and its local community.

-For International Cultural Night 2022, there are over 200 international students from 21 countries participated in the performances, and the host has students from Indonesia, India, Malaysia, Estonia, Belize, and exchange students from the University of Edinburgh, which showcases NDHU's internationalization and its emphasis on multiculturalism.

 Global partnerships

 Global Universities

 The vice-president Yuan-Ron Ma signed an agreement with University of Nottingham in 2022.

 NDHU has academic partnerships in teaching and research with more than 500 universities across the Americas, Asia, Oceania, Europe, Middle East and Africa, including University of California, San Diego in San Diego, University of Wisconsin-Madison in Madison, Purdue University in West Lafayette, University of California, Irvine in Irvine, University of Edinburgh in Edinburgh, University of Nottingham in Nottingham, Uppsala University in Gotland, Peking University in Beijing, Fudan University in Shanghai, Nanjing University in Nanjing, Freie Universitaet Berlin in Berlin, Universitat de Barcelona in Barcelona, University of New South Wales in Sydney, Korea University in Sejong, Yonsei University in Seoul, Tohoku University in Sendai, Hokkaido University in Sapporo.

 Dual Degree Programs

 NDHU established over 10 dual degree programs throughout the world, including Dual-MSc in accounting with Tohoku University in Japan, Bachelor-Master with University of Essex in UK, Dual-PhD with UCLouvain in Belgium, Dual-MA with Hiroshima University in Japan, Dual-BBA with University of Technology Sydney in Australia, Dual-PhD with Macquarie University in Australia, and Bachelor-Master with Lincoln University in New Zealand, Dual-MBA with University of Texas Arlington in United States, Dual-MBA with ESC Rennes School of Business in France.